ijxsid/cmd-todo/README.md

-#Command line TODO List.
+#Command line TODO-Lists.
-[NEW] Gamified Todo lists.
+[NEW] Gamified Todo-lists.
 Plus Firebase Support for syncing.

 Manage your todos from command line.